Ubisoft explores how blockchain games can help players

 GamesBeat: Wouldn’t a publisher normally get upset if a player could take something out of a game and bring it to a different publisher’s game, though?
 If blockchain allows people to take something like an avatar to another game, that’s good for the player, but it’s not necessarily good for the publisher.

 Puck: We have so many different worlds, though.
 We’re sure we can keep players happy, jumping from one world to another.
-Obviously we can’t keep players within a franchise.
+Obviously, we can’t keep players within a franchise.
 We want them to move across our whole ecosystem.
 Speaking seriously, though, it is possible.
 We know people that are already doing this, like B2Extend.

-GamesBeat: Going back to Tim Sweeney, this is another feature he’s talked about, because he thinks it’s key to creating a metaverse, a universe of virtual worlds that are all connected.
+GamesBeat: Going back to Tim Sweeney, this is another feature he’s talked about because he thinks it’s key to creating a metaverse, a universe of virtual worlds that are all connected.
 Is that something you see as well?

-Puck: To that I’d say that the rate of adoption of this technology–it’s looking like a long time.
+Puck: To that I’d say that the rate of adoption of this technology — it’s looking like a long time.
 It depends on the accessibility of the tech.
 With blockchain, the user experience is quite slow at present.
 It’s difficult to predict when and how blockchain will actually become a common ground for any industry, including the game industry.
-Right now it’s early to predict when we’ll live in something like Ready Player One. [laughs]
+Right now, it’s early to predict when we’ll live in something like Ready Player One [laughs].

 GamesBeat: In summary, then, I guess we have a long way to go.